 If you want to have healthy, open and honest communication in your marriage, you will have to work on it.

 - First, have honest discussions about the state of communication in your marriage – what works, and what’s not working.

 - Begin to put in the work to identify what needs to be done to ensure each person feels clearly understood.

-This doesn’t happen overnight; you will need to be intentional about obtaining the right skills and setting the time aside to work on it.
+This doesn’t happen overnight; you will need to be intentional about obtaining the right skills and setting the time aside to work on your unhappy marriage.